Tulum Ruins

 The best views can be found from the top of the Tulum site overlooking the Caribbean Sea.

-This is where everyone is fighting for photo ops and also where you can access the wooden stairs leading down to the public beach.
+This is where everyone is fighting for photo ops and also where you’ll see the wooden stairs leading down to the beach.

 The ruins are widespread so be prepared for a lot of walking and some steps to get up to the top.